> > South Asian Diaspora >> Overseas Indians >> Thailand

 • Phuket

-Religion of Indian population in Thailand
+Religion of the Indian Population in Thailand

-The Indian community which mostly consists of Tamils follows Hinduism as the main faith.
-Hinduism and Buddhism were brought to Thailand from India around the 2nd century AD.
-The religion-wise Indian population in Thailand is as follows
+The Indian community in Thailand, predominantly composed of Tamils, practices Hinduism as its primary faith.
+Hinduism and Buddhism were introduced to Thailand from India around the 2nd century AD, shaping the cultural and spiritual fabric of the region.

 • Hindus